puppetlabs/puppet-docs/source/puppet/6.3/type.md

 the packages you're managing.

 This provider supports the `install_options` attribute, which allows command-line flags to be passed to pkgadd.
-These options should be specified as a string (e.g. '--flag'), a hash (e.g. {'--flag' => 'value'}), or an array where each element is either a string or a hash.
+These options should be specified as an array where each element is either a string or a hash.

 * Required binaries: `/usr/bin/pkginfo`, `/usr/sbin/pkgadd`, `/usr/sbin/pkgrm`
 * Confined to: `osfamily == solaris`